Magilla10/10x-project/README.md

 - **User Authentication**: Secure user registration and login to ensure data isolation.
 - **Spaced Repetition System**: A basic algorithm to help schedule study sessions.
 - **Account Deletion**: Ability for users to permanently delete their account and all associated data.

-### Out of Scope

-- Advanced spaced repetition algorithms (e.g., SM-2).
-- Importing from file formats like PDF or DOCX.
-- Sharing flashcard decks between users.
-- Mobile applications (the MVP is web-only).
-- Advanced organizational features like tags or categories.

 ## AI Development Support